oav27/Final-Project-in-C-/README.md

 # Final-Project-in-C++

-***Final Project Created Based on Learnings of Abstract Data Structures***
+**Final Project Created Based on Learnings of Abstract Data Structures**

+---

-The problem that has been created is: assume that you are a streaming company, and you want to give movie recommendations to your customers based off of genres that they select for their movie preferences.
+The problem that this project solved is: assume that you are a streaming company, and you want to give movie recommendations to your customers based off of genres that they select for their movie preferences.
 So, with a prepopulated list of genres, and all the movies that fall under that genre, you need to be able to find all the movies that match all the genres that the customer wants to see in their movie recommendations.

+---

-To give a small example.
+### To give a small example.
 Below are movie genres, and the respective movies that fit into the genre:

 Romance: The Proposal, The Notebook